Dardiyal, Swat

 Dardiyal (Pashto: درديال) is an administrative unit, known as Ward in Tehsil Kabal, of Swat District in the Khyber Pakhtunkhwa province of Pakistan.

 According to Khyber Pakhtunkhwa Local Government Act 2013.
-District Swat has 67 Wards, of which total amount of Village Councils is 170, and Neighbourhood Councils is 44.
+District Swat has 67 Wards, of which the total number of Village Councils is 170, and Neighbourhood Councils is 44.

 Dardiyal is Territorial Ward, which is further divided in four Village Councils: